pranavdhawann/AutoReel/README.md

 Contributions are welcome!
 Feel free to give input to this repository and submit pull requests.

 ## License
-This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
-You are free to share and adapt the material for any purpose, even commercially, as long as you give appropriate credit.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.